hth313/OS4/doc/systemShells.rst

 synthetic assignments.

 System shells are stored in the shell stack and are consulted in their stacking order.
-This way the one higher up in the stack has priority over one lower down.
-In contrast to application shells, where the topmost shell is consulted and the rest are ignored, system shells are consulted in order until a shell that handles the key press are found.
-Thus, system shells merge their functionality while an application shell shadows the all other applications.
+A system shell higher up in the stack has priority over one lower down.
+In contrast to application shells, where the topmost shell is consulted and the rest are ignored, system shells are consulted in order until a shell that handles the key press is found.
+Thus, system shells merge their functionality while an application shell shadows other applications.

 Display handler
 ===============